nickwohnhas/phrg-github-workflow-primer-part-one-pca-000/README.md

 * Commit your changes with `git commit -m "Add developer names to README file"`
 * Push your commit to your branch with `git push origin add-developer-names`

 Back to the browser!
-If all went well, the project page should now be displaying a yellow tinted prompt with a green button that says "Compare & pull request".
-Go ahead that green button
+If all went well, the project page should now be displaying a yellow-tinted prompt with a green button that says "Compare & pull request".
+Press that green button.

 ![Pull Request Prompt](img/yellow-tinted-pr-prompt.png?raw=true "Pull Request Prompt")

 This will open up a screen that allows you to give your Pull Request (PR) a title and description.
 Also, you can scroll down to the bottom and see the code additions you have made.
-Make the PR title "Add Developer Names" if it is not already that and leave the description blank for now.
+Make the PR title "Add Developer Names" if it is not already and give it a description of "My first PR description.".
 Find the green "Create pull request" button and click it.

 ![Compare Changes View](img/compare-changes.png?raw=true "Compare Changes View")

 Congrats!
-You both have now not only created your first github repo, you have also created your first PR on that repo.
-There is only one step left.
-Merge the Pull Request into the master branch with more click of a green button.
+You both have not only created your first github repo, you have also created your first PR on that repo.
+There is only one last step.
+Merge the Pull Request into the master branch with one more click of a green button.

 ![Pull Request View](img/pull-request.png?raw=true "Pull Request View")